Clent Hills: View

 The hills rise to a height of 1037 ft on Walton Hill, with views over the Malvern Hills, Kinver Edge, The Wrekin, Wenlock Edge, Shatterford Hill, Clee Hills and back round to Kidderminster, Stourbridge, Dudley, Halesowen and Turners Hill.
 On a clear day observers can see as far as the Black Mountains of Wales, the northern Cotswolds, the southern Peak District and Charnwood Forest.
 A toposcope indicates the mountains visible.
-Landmarks visible from the hills include Dudley Castle, the large Droitwich AM transmitters near Bromsgrove, the large silos (now demolished for housing) on the Ex British Sugar Corporation land in Kidderminster, Ironbridge Power Station, near Telford and the nearby Wychbury Obelisk.
+Landmarks visible from the hills include Dudley Castle, the large Droitwich AM transmitters near Bromsgrove, the large silos (now demolished for housing) on the Ex British Sugar Corporation land in Kidderminster, Ironbridge Power Station (now decommissioned and demolished), near Telford and the nearby Wychbury Obelisk.
 It is because of this that the hills are very popular with hillwalking visitors and local ramblers groups.
 The hills are criss-crossed with many public footpaths.
 A popular means of access to Clent Hill is from Nimmings car park, off Hagley Wood Lane.
 From this an easy access walk route leads to the ridge.
 Another popular access is from the public car park on Adams Hill.
 Adams Hill is not a separate hill, but the name for the hamlet (part of the parish of Clent) and the slope that form the south west flank of Clent Hill.

 In 2009 Cooper Partnership (a firm of Chartered Landscape Architects) were commissioned to "identify and assess a selection of key views to and from the Malvern Hills" by the Malvern Hills Area of Outstanding Natural Beauty Partnership.
 Coopers identified 50 key views from vantage points some on the Malvern Hills and others from other vantage points looking at the Malverns.
 At 22 mi the view from the Clent Hills was the most distant.
 They rated importance of the view as special and the sensitivity as high and wrote that the Clent Hills had "many pedestrian and equestrian users" and in "[a] lovely environment of countryside pursuits" the vista contained a: